 VDDHH Homepage Introduction

-(Director Raff with mustache, wearing glasses and a long sleeved blue shirt.
+(Image description: Director Raff with mustache, wearing glasses and a long sleeved blue shirt.
 Background is off-white.)

 Hello, and welcome to the Virginia Department for the Deaf and Hard of Hearing (VDDHH) website.

-My name is Eric Raff, Director of VDDHH here you will find information on the programs and services that VDDHH provides.
+My name is Eric Raff, Director of VDDHH.
+Here you will find information on the programs and services that VDDHH provides.

 Take your time exploring our website.
-There is a variety of helpful information here if you cannot find the information you need, there are different ways to contact us.
+There is a variety of helpful information here.
+If you cannot find the information you need, there are various ways to contact us.
 Click on the “contact us” button.
 The staff at VDDHH are eager to support you.

 What is the mission of VDDHH?
-VDDHH promotes accessible communication so that persons who are Deaf or Hard of Hearing may fully participate in programs services and opportunities throughout the Commonwealth.
+VDDHH promotes accessible communication so that persons who are Deaf or Hard of Hearing may fully participate in programs, services, and opportunities throughout the Commonwealth.

 VDDHH was established in 1972.
 We here at VDDHH look forward to continuing our strong commitment to removing communication barriers.